 Our campaign builds on The Center’s ongoing interactions with patients and surviving family members who share a common voice in seeking to change healthcare systems that produce too much avoidable harm and emotional trauma, by requiring higher standards of transparency and accountability in every aspect of patient and family interaction.
 We’ve created a suite of innovative tools, and bold policy prescriptions, to improve healthcare outcomes, promote patient safety and empower patients and families, based on our huge accumulated knowledge base of patient and family experiences that have been shared with us from the beginning.

 Last year, we added the call for a national strategy to remove gender-based disparities in healthcare for women to our public policy advocacy.
 It is an important initiative intended to address long evidenced barriers and stereotypes that add to the health risks women face and produce unacceptable levels of preventable harm.
 We’ve also calling for an urgent national re-thinking about suicide prevention, which is becoming a public health crisis within some communities and populations.
 We were the first to urge the creation of a national 988 suicide prevention hotline for Canada.
-You can read more about it here.
+You can read more about our work here.

 And we operate the world’s first Online Outreach Clinic that has helped the most vulnerable patients and families in everything from showing them how to obtain their medical records to intervening with the hospital care team to repair serious breakdowns in communication.